MicrosoftLearning/mslearn-fabric/Instructions/Labs/01b-delta-lake.md

 ---
 lab:
     title: 'Use Delta Lake tables'
-    module: 'Use Apache Spark in Trident'
+    module: 'Use Apache Spark in Microsoft Fabric'
 ---

 # Use Delta Lake tables